matheustimbo/cloudwalk_nasa_challenge/README.md

     flutter test --coverage

-And then, generate and open the report with
+And then, generate and open the test coverage report with

     genhtml ./coverage/lcov.info -o coverage && open ./coverage/index.html